ANDREWAHN-UK/MILESTONE-FOUR/README.md

     *	Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.

 7.	jQuery:
-    *	jQuery came with Bootstrap to make the accordion work.
+    *	jQuery came with Bootstrap, used to make the cards work.

-8. Swiper.js
-    *	This was used to make the images carousel.

-9. GitPod
+8. GitPod
     *	Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

-10. GitHub:
+9. GitHub:
     *	GitHub is used to store the projects code after being pushed from Git.

-11. Balsamiq:
+10. Balsamiq:
     *	Balsamiq was used to create the wireframes during the design process.

+11. Stripe:
+    * Used to facilitate payments, and webhooks.

 - - - -
 **8. Testing.**